 A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
-To start the operation for the DataFlash standard page size (528 bytes), a 1-byte opcode, 53H for buffer 1 and 55H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 1 don't care bit, 13-page address bit (PA12 - PA0), which specify the page in main memory that is to be transferred, and 10 don't care bits.
-To perform a main memory page to buffer transfer for the binary page size (512 bytes), the opcode 53H for buffer 1 or 55H for buffer 2, must be clocked into the device followed by three address bytes consisting of 2 don't care bits, 13-page address bits (A21 - A9) which specify the page in the main memory that is to be transferred, and 9 don't care bits.
-The $\overline{CS}$ pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-The transfer of the page of data from the main memory to the buffer will begin when the $\overline{CS}$ pin transitions from a low to a high state.
-During the transfer of a page of data ( $t{XFR}$ ), the status register can be read or the RDY/BUSY can be monitored to determine whether the transfer has been completed.
+To start the operation for the standard DataFlash page size (528-bytes), a 1-byte opcode, 53H for buffer 1 and 55H for buffer 2, must be clocked into the device, followed by three address bytes comprised of two don't care bits, 12 page address bits (PA11 - PA0), which specify the page in main memory that is to be transferred, and 10 don't care bits.
+To perform a main memory page to buffer transfer for the binary page size (512-bytes), the opcode 53H for buffer 1 or 55H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) which specify the page in the main memory that is to be transferred, and nine don't care bits.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
+The transfer of the page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
+During the transfer of a page of data (t{XFR}), the status register can be read or the RDY/BUSY can be monitored to determine whether the transfer has been completed.